ec-jrc/lisflood-model/3_03_optLISFLOOD_reservoirs/index.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;$AdjL_n$:	calibration parameter used to modulate $L_n$ \[-\]
 <br>&nbsp;&nbsp;&nbsp;&nbsp;$ResMultQ_{norm}$:	calibration parameter used to modulate $Q_{norm}$ \[-\]

-**The reservoir outflow is calculated using the same computational time interval used for the channel routing.**
+>**Note**.
+The reservoir outflow is calculated using the same computational time interval used for the channel routing.

 ![Reservoirs_operation](../media/reservoirs_routine.png)

-***Figure:*** *Schematic of the reservoirs routine.*
+***Figure:*** *Schematic of the reservoir routine.*

 ### Preparation of input data

 For the simulation of reservoirs a number of additional input files are necessary.

 1. The locations of the reservoirs are defined on a (nominal) map called *res.map*.
 It is important that all reservoirs are located on a channel pixel (you can verify this by displaying the reservoirs map on top of the channel map).
-Also, since each reservoir receives its inflow from its upstream neighbouring channel pixel, you may want to check if each reservoir has any upstream channel pixels at all (if not, the reservoir will gradually empty during a model run!).
+Also, since each reservoir receives its inflow from its upstream neighbouring channel pixel, you may want to check if each reservoir has any upstream channel pixels at all; if not, the reservoir will gradually empty during a model run!.
-2. The management of the reservoirs is described by 7 tables.
-Each of these tables (text files) should contain as many lines as reservoirs, and each line contains two columns (tab separated) with the reservoir ID and the value of the corresponding characteristic.
+2. The management of the reservoirs is described by 7 tables (TXT files).
+Each of these tables should contain as many lines as reservoirs, and each line contains two columns (tab separated) with the reservoir ID and the value of the corresponding characteristic.
 An example of such text file is as follows:

 ```text
 1	77.2